Somerset de Chair: Early and personal life

-De Chair was the younger son of Admiral Sir Dudley Rawson Stratford de Chair, KCB, KCMG, MVO, and Enid, daughter of Henry William Struben, of Transvaal, South Africa.
-The de Chair family were of Huguenot origin, descending from Rene de la Chaire, whose grandson, Jean Francois, Councillor to Charles IX, was created a Marquis in 1600 by Henry IV.
+De Chair was the younger son of Admiral Sir Dudley de Chair and his wife Enid Struben, daughter of Henry William Struben, of Transvaal, South Africa.
+The de Chair family was of Huguenot origin, descending from René de la Chaire, whose grandson, Jean François, Councillor to Charles IX, was created a Marquis in 1600 by Henry IV.
 The family became English gentry through generations of clergymen.
 He married firstly, on 8 October 1932, Thelma Grace (1911–1974), daughter of Harold Dennison Arbuthnot, of Merristwood Hall, Worplesdon, Surrey.
-They had two sons: Rodney Somerset and Peter Dudley, and divorced in 1950.
+They had two sons: Rodney Somerset and Peter Dudley, and they divorced in 1950.

-He married secondly, in 1957, Mrs (June) Carmen Appleton, daughter of A. G. Bowen, of Brabourne, Kent.
-They had two sons: Rory and Somerset Carlo, and divorced in 1957.
+He married secondly, in 1950, Mrs (June) Carmen Appleton, daughter of A. G. Bowen, of Brabourne, Kent.
+They had two sons: Rory and Somerset Carlo, and they divorced in 1957.
 In 1958 de Chair married his third wife, Mrs Margaret Patricia Manlove, daughter of K. E. Field-Hart; they had a daughter, Teresa Loraine Aphrodite (who married Sir Toby Clarke, 6th Baronet).
-The third marriage ended in divorce in 1974, and that year he married his fourth wife, Lady Juliet Wentworth-Fitzwilliam, only child of Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam, who had divorced Victor Hervey, 6th Marquess of Bristol in 1972.
+The third marriage ended in divorce in 1974, and that year he married his fourth wife, Lady Juliet Wentworth-Fitzwilliam, only child of Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam, who had divorced Victor Hervey, 6th Marquess of Bristol, in 1972.
 Somerset and Lady Juliet had a daughter, Helena, who married Jacob Rees-Mogg.
-The hurdler Sir Charles Lawrence Somerset Clarke, 7th Baronet is his grandson and the Member of Parliament Theo Clarke is his granddaughter.
+The hurdler Lawrence Clarke is his grandson and Member of Parliament Theo Clarke is his granddaughter.

 Career

-Somerset de Chair was educated at The King's School, Parramatta in New South Wales between 1923 and 1930 before attending Balliol College, Oxford.
+Somerset de Chair was educated at The King's School, Parramatta, in New South Wales between 1923 and 1930 before attending Balliol College, Oxford.

-He was Conservative MP for South West Norfolk between 1935 and 1945, losing his seat by 53 votes.
+He was a Conservative MP for South West Norfolk between 1935 and 1945, losing his seat by 53 votes.
 He was one of the Conservatives who voted against the government in the Norway Debate in May 1940.
 He then served as a Parliamentary Private Secretary in 1942–44.
 De Chair returned to Parliament as MP for Paddington South from 1950 to 1951.
+Many years later, in 1994, he stood in that year's European Parliament elections as the "Independent Anti European Superstate" candidate for Essex North and Suffolk South, coming in fourth place with 12,409 votes.

 Since he had been a cadet in the Officers' Training Corps at Oxford, De Chair qualified for a commission as a Reserve Second Lieutenant of the Life Guards in 1938.
 He was mobilised on 24 August 1939, a few days before the United Kingdom's entry into World War II.
 He served as an intelligence officer with the 4th Cavalry Brigade during the Anglo-Iraqi War and the Syrian Campaign where he was wounded on 21 June 1941.
 Later service was with the General Staff with the rank of Acting Captain.